awslabs/aws-cloudfront-extensions/docs-ig/en/extension-repository/pre-warming.md

 ## How to use Pre-warming

-Please set Viewer protocol policy as **HTTP and HTTPS** in your CloudFront distribution's cache behavior before pre-warming.
+Before pre-warming, you need to set Viewer protocol policy as **HTTP and HTTPS** in your CloudFront distribution's cache behavior.

 ### Pre-warm by Postman

-1. After deployment, open the **Outputs** tab of CloudFormation stack, and you can see the following information:
+1. After deployment, choose the **Outputs** tab of CloudFormation stack, and you can see the following information:
     ![Prewarm Output](../../images/prewarm_output.png)

     - **PrewarmAPIkey**: API key arn。You can find the API key in API Gateway console.
 This key is used for authentication when requesting to pre-warm API, as the value of x-api-key.